opper-ai/hackathon/README.md

 - Build from a secure, compliant and European foundation.
 Opper is built for compliance: GDPR, SOC2, DORA, and EU-ready.
 Focus on value while we handle regulations.

+### Resources
+Go to docs.opper.ai for all documentation and links to our repos and open sourced projects.

+Go to opper.ai to get a general idea of what Opper is and take a glance at what others are building with Opper.

 ## Joining In
 This hackathon is an on site hackathon.
 We do offer online hackathons as well, be on the lookout for these.